RaulFD-creator/biobrigit/README.md

 * Screening of a pool of `.pdb` structures.
 * Identification of conformational changes that alter the formation of metal-binding sites.
-* Identification of probable paths that the metals might have to traverse to transitorily binding regions before reaching the more stable, final, binding site.
+* Identification of probable paths that the metals might have to traverse before reaching the more stable, final, binding site.
 * Metalloenzyme design.
 * Metallodrug design.